WHDLoad can be started from the command line (CLI/Shell) or from the Workbench.

 installed program is running, because it avoids switching to the OS to load

 data directly from the harddisk.
-This option should always be enabled.
+This option should be always enabled.

 PreloadSize/N This option tells WHDLoad how